When should you start thinking about university?

 There are also other things to consider which some universities offer to domestic students who have never undertaken any other tertiary studies:

-- HSC Plus: The University of New South Wales offers students who perform well in Year 12 subjects (which are relevant to their preferred degree) up to five points.
-We’re not telling you to rely on this purely if you’re interested in studying at UNSW, but it does make it easier to choose subjects which will then work in your favour once you’re looking for tertiary education after high school.
+HSC Plus: The University of New South Wales offers students who perform well in their Year 12 HSC subjects (at least those of which are relevant to their preferred degree) up to five points.
+Now we’re not telling you to rely on this purely if you’re interested in studying at UNSW, but it does make it easier to choose subjects which will then work in your favour once you’re deciding what to pursue on a tertiary level after high school.

 Attend a University open day